 Then: Embrace modern technology

-A software solution can greatly benefit your PRC process by establishing efficiencies that enable your team to review more pieces in less time, while maintaining compliance.
+A software solution can greatly benefit your review process by establishing efficiencies that enable your team to review more pieces in less time, while maintaining compliance.
 But, not all software solutions are created equal.
 It is critical to closely evaluate your options to ensure you pick a software solution that best suits your needs.
 If you’re unsure of where to start, download our Promotional Review System Evaluation template.
 This template will walk you through key questions to consider, such as:

 - Does the tool make it easy for submitters and reviewers to collaborate?